• Skip to primary navigation

 • Butter – unsalted butter.
 Depending on the cheese you use, they can be salty so best to use unsalted butter.

-• Cheese – Gruyere is the classic cheese, however you can use Cheddar, gruyere or another hard cheese to make the cheese choux buns and Cheddar cheese or parmesan to sprinkle over the top.
+• Cheese – Gruyere is the classic cheese used to make gougeres, however you can use Comté or another hard cheese like Emmental.
+I often make these cheese choux buns with cheddar cheese or tasty cheese and they turn out just as well.
 Use freshly grated cheese rather than pre-grated.

 • Nutmeg – this is optional but adds lovely background flavour to the gougéres.